Explanatory machine learning for sequential human teaching: Experiments

 \subsection{Discussion}

 In Table \ref{table:hypothesis_confirmation}, we present experimental hypotheses \textbf{H1} to \textbf{H5} and summarise their test outcomes.
+Since this work investigates the effect of curriculum order, we have acknowledged the possibility of recency and primacy effects on human sorting performance.
+Recency and primacy effects \cite{murdock1962} are cognitive biases which lead to better recall of items and concepts that are positioned towards the beginning and the end of a sequence.
+As it is part of our experimental plan to explore how human comprehension is affected by different sequential orders of concepts, it is difficult to completely eliminate the impact of position effects.
+In addition, Table \ref{table:sorting_strategy_contingency} shows that various degrees of adaptations to efficient sorting algorithms happened in multiple groups.
+This indicates the adjustment of participants to different decision-making processes beyond making better or worse recall as a result of learning in sequential curricula.

-Based on the definition of $sorter/2$ learned by $Metagol_O$ after learning $merger/2$ in Table \ref{table:merge_sort_rules}, the size of the program is $u=3$ and the number of predicates including those used in $merger/2$ is $p=8$.
+Based on the definition of $sorter/2$ learned by $Metagol_O$ after learning $merger/2$ in Table \ref{table:merge_sort_rules}, the program size is $u=3$ and the number of predicates including those used in $merger/2$ is $p=8$.
 For the definition of $sorter/2$ learned by $Metagol_O$ without learning $merger/2$ in the same table, the size of $sorter/2$ is $u+k = 5$ and the number of predicates used is $p+c = 6$.
 According to the Conjecture \ref{conjecture:sequential_teaching_improvement}, $3 \cdot\ln (8) < 5 \cdot\ln (6)$ and learning merging before learning sorting results in a reduction in the size of the hypothesis space associated with the target hypothesis of sorting.
-The ANOVA test and Tukey's HSD test on sort performance test scores (Figure \ref{fig:sort_performance_score}) demonstrated a beneficial effect from curriculum order as changing the arrangement from learning sorting first to learning merging first corresponds to an improvement in performance score and hence a better human comprehension of sorting.
+The ANOVA test and Tukey's HSD test on sort performance test scores (Figure \ref{fig:sort_performance_score}) demonstrated a beneficial effect from curriculum order.
+A higher sorting performance has been observed only in groups with the incremental curriculum setup.
+Since all four groups received the same material in each stage of the experiment so we can eliminate the possibility of learning merging or sorting being a major effect which led to the observed difference in sorting performance.
+Hence, we attribute the improvement in the performance score of sorting to the incremental curriculum order.
 This evidence confirms hypothesis \textbf{H1} and $E_{seq}$($C_{MS/WEX}$, $C_{SM/WEX}, sorter$) + $E_{seq}$($C_{MS/WOEX}$, $C_{SM/WOEX}, sorter$) > 0 which supports Conjecture \ref{conjecture:sequential_teaching_improvement}.